dani8439/slice-nyc/notes.md

     - password_digest
     - UID

+  Restaurant - NOT JOIN TABLE.
+Need to amend after meeting with Kevin, notes in notebook.
-  Restaurant JOIN TABLE belongs_to :user, has_many :categories, has_many :pies, has_many :ratings
+    JOIN TABLE belongs_to :user, has_many :categories, has_many :pies, has_many :ratings
     - name
     - neighborhood -- ?
 Category of it's own?
     - multiple locations ?